hcthisen/DataForSEO-MCP/README.md

 Requests to endpoints such as `/http`, `/mcp`, `/sse`, and `/messages` will be rejected with `401 Unauthorized` if the header is missing or the key is invalid.
 DataForSEO credentials are never supplied per request; they remain server-side environment variables.

+### Troubleshooting 401 errors from DataForSEO

+If a tool response contains `DataForSEO authentication failed (HTTP 401)` the upstream API rejected the request because the credentials supplied through `DATAFORSEO_USERNAME` and `DATAFORSEO_PASSWORD` are incorrect.
+Use the same username and password that you enter when logging into the [DataForSEO API dashboard](https://app.dataforseo.com/), not an API key.
+Update the environment variables in your deployment platform and restart the service after correcting the values.

 ## Cloudflare Worker Deployment

 The DataForSEO MCP Server can be deployed as a Cloudflare Worker for serverless, edge-distributed access to DataForSEO APIs.